xcomagent95/Geosoftware2021/README.md

 # Webpages
 ## Landingpage

+The landding page provides access to the other pages and serves as a sort of hub page.

 ## Map

 The map page provides access the the actual application.
 Locations and tours can be viewed here.
 Additionaly nearest busstops from a location and weather information at these busstops can also be requested.
 It can be accessed via "http://localhost:3000/map".